valkey-io/valkey-doc/commands/json.del.md

 * key - required, Redis key of document type
 * path - optional, a JSON path.
 Defaults to the root path if not provided

-## Return

-* Number of elements deleted.
-* 0 if the Redis key does not exist.
-* 0 if the JSON path is invalid or does not exist.

 ## Examples

 Enhanced path syntax: